CAMP TASMAN

 FELO was known as "Section D" of the Allied Intelligence Bureau (AIB).
 It was the Military Propaganda Section of AIB.

-Ian Caporn told me that Camp Tasman was located in the grounds of the Nudgee Junior Primary School which later became Xavier Teachers College.
+Ian Caporn told me that Camp Tasman was located in the grounds of the Nudgee Junior College which is owned by the Christian Brothers.
+In 1969 the Brothers built Xavier Teachers College on the hill which has been since converted into Riverglenn Conference Centre.
+The Christian Brothers operate Xavier Support Centre in the Nudgee Junior College which still operates as a day school for primary boys.
 The 172nd Station Hospital (US) was also located at Nudgee Junior College at Indooroopilly during WW2.

 When Ian was camped there, one Priest was apparently still located at the school to act as a caretaker, although Ian or his mates never actually sighted the priest.
 The brothers and staff moved to Mt Tamborine.
 The school's boat, "The Gary Owen", was sunk during the Australian Army occupation.
 Xavier Teachers College would be most pleased to welcome back any members of the Army who worked at their school site during WW2 or who have stories or photos to share.